ermongroup/cs228-notes/representation/directed/index.md

 layout: post
 title: Bayesian networks
 ---
-We begin our study of probabilistic graphical models with the topic of *representation*.
+We begin with the topic of *representation*: how do we choose a probability distribution to model some interesting aspect of the world?
-The main question we want to address is the following: how do we define a probability distribution that models some real-world phenomenon of interest?
-This is not a trivial problem: we have seen that a naive model for classifying spam messages with $$n$$ possible words involves potentially up to $$O(2^n)$$ parameters.
+Coming up with a good model is not always easy: we have seen in the introduction that a naive model for spam classification would require us to specify a number of parameters that is exponential in the number of words in the English language!

-In this chapter, we will:
+In this chapter, we will learn about one way to avoid these kinds of complications.
+We are going to:

-- Propose a general approach for parametrizing probability distributions using only a few parameters.
+- Learn an effective and general technique for parameterizing probability distributions using only a few parameters.
-- Introduce a visual language for describing and representing these distributions via *directed acyclic graphs* (DAGs).
+- See how the resulting models can be elegantly described via *directed acyclic graphs* (DAGs).
-- Study how our graphical representation describes properties of the probability distribution; this will enable to us to accurately understand our modeling assumptions and will later help designing efficient inference algorithms.
+- Study connections between the structure of a DAG and the modeling assumptions made by distribution that it describes; this will not only make these modeling assumptions more obvious, but will also help us design more efficient inference algorithms.

-We will later see that there are two general approaches to representing probabilities.
-The first approach, which we will see here, describes probabilities using directed graphs, also referred to as *Bayesian networks*.
-The second approach, covered in the next chapter, will involve undirected graphs, which are also called *Markov random fields*.
+The kinds of models that we will see here are referred to as *Bayesian networks*.
+In the next chapter, we will also see a second approach, which involves *undirected* graphs, also known as *Markov random fields*.

 ## Probabilistic modeling with Bayesian networks

-Directed graphical models (also known as Bayesian networks) are a class of probability distributions that admit a particular compact parametrization that can be elegantly described using directed graphs.
-The general idea behind this parametrization is that each variable depends only on a small number of *ancestor* variables.
+Directed graphical models (a.k.a.
+Bayesian networks) are a family of probability distributions that have a compact parametrization that can be naturally described using a directed graph.

+The general idea behind this parametrization is surprisingly simple.
 Recall that by the chain rule, we can write any probability $$p$$ as:
 {% math %}
 p(x_1,x_2,...,x_n) = p(x_1) p(x_2\mid x_1) \cdots p(x_n\mid x_{n-1},...,x_2,x_1).